Admin Policy Enforcement#

 """SkyPilot config that supports setting/getting values with nested keys."""

-def get_nested(self,
+def get_nested(

 keys: Tuple[str, ...],